-- Theory and Policy for a Next System
+- Theory and policy for a next system

-Theory and Policy for a Next System
+Theory and policy for a next system

-From these two basic insights—together with the practical experiences advocating for a radical path during the creation of federal infrastructure for community development, and for a groundbreaking worker/community ownership plan in the earliest days of deindustrialization in the Rust Belt—unfolded Gar’s vision of the “pluralist commonwealth”: an alternative economic system built around multiple overlapping scales of community, common, cooperative, and public ownership, reachable from our current system through a process of “evolutionary reconstruction.”
+Gar’s insights into the systemic nature of our current crises, along with his practical experience on the radical edge of the formation of federal community development policy and a groundbreaking worker/community ownership plan in the earliest days of Rust Belt deindustrialization, led to his vision of the “pluralist commonwealth.”
+This alternative economic system would be built around multiple overlapping scales of community, common, cooperative, and public ownership, reachable from our current system through a process of “evolutionary reconstruction.”
 It is this framework that forms the foundation for our work on the ideas and policies needed to create a democratic economy.

 Visit The Next System Project, our site dedicated to advancing bold ideas for a democratic economy.